BC-CSCI-1102-S20-MWF12/ps1/README.md

 1. You might already have some components of Java installed on your computer.
 Unless you have a very good reason for keeping other versions of Java around, I recommend that you uninstall all existing versions of Java from your computer (instructions: [Mac](https://www.java.com/en/download/help/mac_uninstall_java.xml), [Windows](https://www.java.com/en/download/help/uninstall_java.xml)).

 2. Although there are several newer versions of Java, **we'll be using Java 8**.
 Download the Java SE Development Kit 8u231 (the last three numbers might be different, that's okay!) for your operating system from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Don't forget to click the radio button indicating that you agree to the terms of the license.
-If you do not know which version of Windows you have, see below under Windows 10 users.
+If you do not know which kind of Windows you have, see below under Windows 10 users.

+3. Oracle now requires you to have an Oracle account.
+When you click the Download button in step 2, you'll be prompted to enter your Oracle account credentials or to create an Oracle account.
+Create your account if necessary, log in, and your download will proceed.

-3. After you download the .dmg (Mac) or .exe (Windows), double-click it to start the installation.
+4. After you download the .dmg (Mac) or .exe (Windows), double-click it to start the installation.
 Click as needed to complete the installation.
 Do not try to change the location Java gets installed to.
 Just let the installer put Java where it likes.

 ### Part 5: Configure and validate Java installation
 #### Windows 10 users (If you are using Windows 7, proceed at your own risk.)

 1. I am assuming you have deleted *all* copies of Java from your computer by using the [special Java uninstall tool for Windows here](https://www.java.com/en/download/help/uninstall_java.xml).
-If not, you can give these instructions a try, but if they don't work come back and do this.
+If not, you can give these instructions a try, but if they don't work, go back to Part 4 above and follow those directions.

-2. If you didn't know which version of Java 8 to install in Part 4, determine whether you have 64 bit (x64)or 32 bit (x86) Windows by following [the directions for Windows 10 here](https://www.wikihow.com/Check-if-Your-Computer-Is-64-Bit).
-Then [download and install the SDK (make sure it’s the SDK!) from here again](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) making sure to select x64 or x86 depending on your system.
+2. If you didn't know which Java 8 to install in Part 4, determine whether you have 64 bit (x64)or 32 bit (x86) Windows by following [the directions for Windows 10 here](https://www.wikihow.com/Check-if-Your-Computer-Is-64-Bit).
+Then following the instructions in Part 4 for downloading and installing the SDK (make sure it’s the SDK!) [from here again](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) making sure to select x64 or x86 depending on your system.
 Do not try to change the location Java gets installed to.
-Just let the installer put Java where it likes.
+Just let the installer put Java where it likes, and make a note of the location.

 3. Quit any ``cmd`` terminals you have open, and quit Atom, if you have it open.